liljaba1337/r6-marketplace/README.md

 # R6 Marketplace API Wrapper

-A .NET wrapper for the Rainbow Six Siege Marketplace API — currently in development.
+A .NET wrapper for the Rainbow Six Siege Marketplace API.
-Built for ease of integration into .NET applications that interact with R6 item listings, inventories, and trading features.

 > **Note:** This project is under active development and is not yet feature-complete.